PizzaManStarted/ritm/ritm_repl/README.md

 ### Feed a word and start executing this Turing Machine

 Feed a string to the turing machine and start executing it.
+This leads the program to the [execution mode](#3-execute-turing-machine).

 > [!WARNING]
 > The word cannot contain any special symbols like `$`, `ç` and `_`.
 And empty string are not accepted.